Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You generate an irresistibly attractive force between two creatures you can see within range.
-At the end of each affected creature’s turn, it must succeed on a STR Save or be dragged up to 6 *(9m)* directly toward the other affected creature.
+At the end of each affected creature's turn, it must succeed on a STR Save or be dragged up to 6 *(9m)* directly toward the other affected creature.
 Whenever one affected creature enters a space within 1 *(1.5m)* of the other for the first time on a turn, each of them takes 3d6 Bludgeoning damage.
 - **Classes**: Artificer, Druid, Ranger
 *(Source: CS)*

-### Lolth’s Favor
+### Lolth's Favor
 *Level 3 Conjuration*
 - **Casting Time**: Action
 - **Range**: 12 *(18m)*